Ayan-Ejaz/Ayan-Ejaz/README.md

 Previously, I have worked on web application penetration testing, which has given me strong awareness of common security vulnerabilities in applications.
 Now, when I build backend systems, I consciously engineer them with security best practices in mind.

-In the past, I built several projects, but unfortunately lost them due to a laptop crash — back then I wasn’t familiar with Git for version control.
+In the past, I built several projects, but unfortunately lost them due to a laptop crash because back then I wasn’t familiar with Git for version control.
 Today, I am much more mindful of good development practices and constantly eager to learn, grow, and improve.

 🛠️ Technical Skills:

 Languages:

-JavaScript (Node.js)
-C
-C++
+JavaScript (Node.js), C, C++

 Backend:
-Node.js
-Express.js
+Node.js, Express.js

 Databases:

-MySQL
-MongoDB
+MySQL, MongoDB

 🚀 Goals: